Vijay Bhoj, MD, PhD

 Specialty Division

-Transfusion Medicine & Therapeutic Pathology
+Transfusion Medicine & Therapeutic Pathology, Cancer and Immunobiology

 Research Expertise